Every family has its share of photo albums, each containing precious memories that span generations of loved ones.

 Once your print photos are clean and dust-free, you’ll want to create a space that’s perfect for scanning photos.
+Learn how to clean photos here.
 We recommend finding a bright, clean spot in your house that also keeps your photo away from direct sunlight.
 It’s important to pull all the stops at this stage because your lighting setup will determine how well your memories will be preserved!

 Here are a few specific things to look out for: reflections, shadows, and whether the ambient light alters the colors on your images.

 Step 3: Make Sure Your Old Photos Are Flat And Even